HimbeerserverDE/dyndns/README.md

 # dyndns
-Package dyndns is a dual-stack DDNS client that uses the INWX JSON-RPC API.
+dyndns is a dual-stack DynDNS client that uses the INWX JSON-RPC API.